German Shepherd Now

 Looking at those numbers, you can see why insurance comes up in every cost discussion about this breed.
 The health profile creates a financial risk that is higher than average and less predictable than most owners expect.

-Here is how the math typically plays out, based on publicly available insurer data:
+Here is how the math typically plays out, based on publicly available industry data:

-According to Lemonade’s German Shepherd insurance data, the breed generates higher-than-average claim amounts, which is consistent with the condition list above.
+Lemonade’s German Shepherd insurance data reports that the breed generates higher-than-average claim amounts.
+Treat that as a single insurer’s qualitative observation rather than an industry average, but it is consistent with the condition list above.

-Insurance does not make sense for every dog or every owner.
-But the breed presents a specific risk profile (multiple conditions with treatment costs in the thousands) where a single event can justify years of premiums.
+Insurance doesn’t make sense for every dog or every owner.
+But the breed presents a specific risk profile where a single event can justify years of premiums.

 The key is enrolling early.
 Most policies exclude pre-existing conditions, so coverage purchased after a diagnosis will not help with that condition.
 A policy started at 8–12 weeks old covers the full range of what may come later.